Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/faq.md

 ## Do you offer AI assistance on your own data?

-Will be possible, let's talk!
+Will be possible, let's talk! for now you can setup your own models in Azure and finetune them.

 ## Can I use/sell the images I create with the AI-Assistant Image Generation Tool?